Duong-John/RGB-Convolution-Neuron-Network/README.md

 This project endeavors to keep the data on the VRAM of the GPU as long as possible to prevent data copying between Host (RAM &amp; CPU) and Device (VRAM &amp; GPU) due to the technical limitations of the throughput of the procedure.&nbsp;

-The model is only tested to be run on Window environment and Visual Studio Code specifically, so I can not use the common syntax such as ```addVectors&lt;&lt;&lt;blocksPerGrid, threadsPerBlock&gt;&gt;&gt;(d_a, d_b, d_c, n);```.
+The model is only tested to be run on Window environment and Visual Studio Code specifically, so I can not use the common syntax such as ```saxpy<<<blocksPerGrid, threadsPerBlock>>>(N, a, d_x, d_y);```.
 Instead, the CPP acts as a Front-end and the CU acts as a Back-end.
 The CPP will have to use a Driver_Singleton to load a function in CU, and when it is call, I have to call the bult-in function ```CUresult res = cuLaunchKernel(k_conv_forward, grid.x, grid.y, grid.z, block.x, block.y, block.z, 0, 0,&nbsp; args, 0 );```

 Ensure deallocation in VRAM after the Model terminated to prevent memory leak.

 > **Note**: More details in the near future